• Canadian Travel

 Plan on 2-5 hours depending on how deeply you want to delve into art or how long the line is.

-Visiting the Saint Peter’s Basilica
+Visiting Saint Peter’s Basilica

 St. Peter’s is the largest church in the world and one of the most intimate as well.
 It is considered to be one of, if not the, holiest churches in Catholicism.
-According to Catholic legend the body of Saint Peter is buried under the altar in the church.
+According to Catholic legend, the body of Saint Peter is buried under the altar in the church.
 Since that time countless popes have been buried there as well.

 The current church was built between 1506 and 1626 and sits in Vatican City.
 One of the largest domes in the world (designed by Michelangelo himself) sits on top of St. Peter’s Basilica.
 The dome itself is intricately decorated on the interior as well as the exterior.